 Producer Price Index rises to 11.9 per cent in November

-Accra, Dec.
-28, GNA - The year-on-year inflation from the Producer Price Index (PPI) for all industry rose to 11.9 per cent in November from a revised 9.7 per cent in October.
+The year-on-year inflation from the Producer Price Index (PPI) for all industry rose to 11.9 percent in November from a revised 9.7 percent in October.

 The rate shows a 2.2 percentage point increase in producer inflation relative to the rate recorded in October.

-Mr Baah Wadieh, Acting Government Statistician, told a press conference on Wednesday that the uptick in the rate was mainly due to inflation in the mining and quarrying and manufacturing sub-sectors.
+Acting Government Statistician Baah Wadieh told a press conference on Wednesday that the uptick in the rate was mainly due to inflation in the mining and quarrying and manufacturing sub-sectors.